 This value reflects the system's robustness under typical attack scenarios. \end{itemize}

-\subsection{Quantitative Model of QKD Key Rotation Interval and Security Benefits in CTR Mode.}
+\subsection{Quantitative model of QKD-key renewal period and security benefits in CTR mode.}

-As shown in Figure \ref{process} , the model includes two steps: parameter selection and metric calculation.
+As shown in Fig.\ref{process} , the model includes two steps: parameter selection and metric calculation.
 This means that one must first determine the distinguishing advantage of the cryptographic module and the maximum number of blocks per single encrypted file.
-Then, after determining the security level parameters of the encryption system, the metric calculation is performed.
+Then, after determining the security strength parameters of the encryption system, the metric calculation is performed.

-\textbf{Step 1:parameter selection}\\ (1) Distinguishing Advantage of the Cryptographic Module $F$:
+\textbf{Step 1: parameter selection}\\ (1) Distinguishing advantage of the cryptographic module $F$:

-The cryptographic module $F$ (which typically employs a standardized block cipher algorithm such as AES or SM4, or derivative schemes built upon them) serves as the basic component.
-Its concrete security metrics have been validated through long-term cryptanalysis, leading to consensus conclusions within the academic community.
+The cryptographic module $F$ (which typically employs a standardized block cipher algorithm such as AES or SM4, or derivative schemes built on them) serves as the basic component.
+Its concrete security metrics have been validated through long-term cryptanalysis, reaching an agreement in academia.
 If the distinguishing advantage of the current internationally recognized optimal attack algorithm $\mathcal{B}^\ast$ is denoted as $\mathrm{PRFadv}[\mathcal{B}^\ast,F]$, the guessing advantage is half of the distinguishing advantage, i.e.,

-The concrete security of the Pseudo-Random Function (PRF) is determined based on the advantage of the guessing attack.
+The concrete security of the PRF is determined based on the advantage of the guessing attack.

 The value of $\rho(\lambda,t)$ is essentially fixed when the block cipher algorithm is solicited.
-As the cryptographic community's analysis of $F$ continues to deepen (reflected in the efficiency improvement of the attack algorithm $\mathcal{B}^\ast$), $\rho(\lambda,t)$ exhibits a strictly monotonically increasing trend.
-For widely deployed core algorithms, their average security level has a clear infimum $s_{\mathrm{min}}\approx\mathrm{inf}_{t>0}\{\mathrm{log}_{2}\frac{t}{\rho(\lambda,t)}\}$ (bits).
+As the analysis of $F$ in the cryptography community continues to deepen (reflected in the efficiency improvement of the attack algorithm $\mathcal{B}^\ast$), $\rho(\lambda,t)$ exhibits a strictly monotonically increasing trend.
+For widely deployed core algorithms, their average security strength has a clear infimum (bits).
 This value characterizes the average computational cost required for the attack algorithm to succeed (i.e., the average security strength), and it provides the theoretical basis for the engineering calculation of concrete security boundaries.

-(2) Maximum Number of Blocks Per Single File, $l$:
+(2) Maximum number of blocks per single file, $l$: